Thaliavch/map-eco-monitor/README.md

 ## Project Info
 Our objective is to create a web-based monitoring platform that leverages **machine learning**, **remote sensing**, and **data science** techniques to help track and visualize the health of Miami’s ecosystems.
 From **Biscayne Bay pollution** to **urban deforestation** threats, **Eco Monitor Miami** provides an interactive dashboard for researchers, policymakers, and the public to better understand the region’s environmental challenges and protect natural resources.

+## Current Integration
+1. **Implementation of SamGeo** for semantic segmentation of trees, allowing users to specify a location of interest.
+2. **Comparison of tree coverage** between two geographical locations by computing pixel resolution and identifying differences.

 ---

 ## Resources